dasarpai/old.dasarpai.github.io/_dsblog/2023-11-08-Journey-from-Masters-to-Phd.md

 - Cloud Platforms available from Google (VertexAI), Amazon (AWS Sagemaker), and Microsoft (Azure AI Machine Learning)

 **In this journey I learned so many things that it is not possible to sum up or enumerate in one blog.
-During this journey, I wrote dozens of articles and, in the interest of brevity, in this article linking to those different articles.** Whether you are a researcher, or established professional in AI, or a project manager you will find something of value for yourself in this article.
+During this journey, I wrote dozens of articles and, in the interest of brevity, in this article linking to those different articles.** Whether you are a researcher, an established professional in AI, or a project manager you will find something of value for yourself in this article.
+My research topic was "AI-Powered Historical Books Question Answering".
+I am not discussing anything about this topic in this article.
+It deserves multiple articles in the future.

 ## DBA vs PhD Difference and Similarity